-- 83. In April 2022, Forbes estimated Defendant Silbert's net worth at \$3.2 billion, up from 2021's estimate of \$1.6 billion. - 84.
-Defendant DCG closely managed and controlled its subsidiaries through interlocking directors and officers.
-Defendant Murphy was the COO of DCG during the period January 2020 through November 2022, and has been President of DCG since October 2022, and is a member of the boards of directors of Genesis Global Capital and GGH, and Defendant Kraines was CFO of DCG from in or around September 2021 through April 2023, and is a member of the boards of directors of Genesis Global Capital and GGH.
+January 2020 through November 2022, and has been President of DCG since October 2022, and is a member of the board of directors of GGH, and Defendant Kraines was CFO of DCG from in or around September 2021 through April 2023, and is a member of the board of directors of GGH.
+GGH was the sole managing member of Genesis Global Capital and through their position on the GGH board Kraines and Murphy controlled the Company.

-B. GRAYSCALE INVESTMENTS
+B. GRAYSCALE INVESTMENTS.

-- 85. Grayscale is a subsidiary of Defendant DCG and is a digital asset management company that offers investment products that provide exposure to the price movement of various digital currencies.
-Grayscale's most popular investment product is the Grayscale Bitcoin Trust, or "GBTC." - 86.
-GBTC is a publicly traded investment vehicle managed by Grayscale that provides exposure to bitcoin's price movements without the need to directly buy and hold the digital currency. - 87.
-GBTC is traded on OTCQX, a market for OTC securities. - 88.
-GBTC shares can be acquired in two ways: (1) anyone with a brokerage account can buy GBTC shares in the OTC securities markets; and (2) investors can subscribe to the underlying trust (the "Trust"). - 89.
-Subscribing to the Trust requires a minimum investment of \$50,000 and is available only to accredited investors.
+- 91. Grayscale is a subsidiary of Defendant DCG and is a digital asset management company that offers investment products that provide exposure to the price movement of various digital currencies.
+Grayscale's most popular investment product is the Grayscale Bitcoin Trust, or "GBTC." - 92.
+GBTC is a publicly traded investment vehicle managed by Grayscale that provides exposure to bitcoin's price movements without the need to directly buy and hold the digital currency. - 93.
+GBTC is traded on OTCQX, a market for OTC securities. - 94.
+GBTC shares can be acquired in two ways: (1) anyone with a brokerage account can buy GBTC shares in the OTC securities markets; and (2) investors can subscribe to the underlying trust (the "Trust"). - 95.
+Subscribing to the Trust requires a minimum investment of \$50,000 and is available only to accredited investors. - 96.
+Trust subscribers receive GBTC shares representing the value of Bitcoin held in the Trust equal to the amount of Bitcoin invested by the subscriber into the Trust. - 97.
+GBTC shares issued via subscriptions are subject to a six-month lockup period during which subscribers cannot sell their shares. - 98.
+GTBC subscribers are free to sell their GBTC shares once the lockup period ends.